Exploring public views on assisted dying

 3. If the law is not changed to permit assisted dying in England, are there any recommendations or changes to assisted dying policy that should be made?

-Who will run the Jury?
+Who ran the Jury?

-How accessible will the Citizens’ Jury be?
+How accessible was the Citizens’ Jury?

 What will happen after the surveys and Citizens’ Jury?

-The recommendations and findings will be presented at a post-Jury workshop to a range of policy and decision-makers.
+The recommendations and findings will be presented at a workshop to a range of policy and decision-makers.
 We will host a series of events to present the findings of the project and embed these with key decision-makers.
 We aim for the findings to inform future national conversations on the topic.

 Share